ashiratart/ashiratart/README.md

 # 💫 About Me:
-I'm currently working as an independent web developer<br>I try to help with web development and pentesting<br>I'm currently learning Lua
+I'm currently working as an independent developer<br>I try to help with web development and pentesting<br>I'm currently learning Lua

 ## 🌐 Socials: